 Following is the garden description from our site files

 “A labyrinth is a walking path designed so that you are circling a central point.
 The path eventually leads to the center.
-There are no dead ends or false passageways, like a maze has.
+There are no dead ends or false passageways, as a maze has.
 If we stay on the course, despite the many turns, we will arrive at our goal: the center.
-For some, this journey to the center may symbolize darkness to light, ignorance to knowledge and conflict to forgiveness.
+For some, this journey to the center may symbolize darkness to light, ignorance to knowledge, and conflict to forgiveness.
 For others, it is simply an opportunity for a quiet meditative walk.

 The labyrinth is Kentucky bluegrass with two clumps of Calamgrostis x acutiflora ‘Karl Foster’ at both the entrance and center.”